thepian/perception_models/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2504.13181-brightgreen.svg?style=flat-square)](https://arxiv.org/abs/2504.13181)
 [![Model License](https://img.shields.io/badge/Model_License-Apache_2.0-olive)](https://opensource.org/licenses/Apache-2.0)

-We release PE - a family of state-of-the-art vision encoders for vision-centric and vision-language tasks.
-We refer the readers to [`apps/pe/README.md`](apps/pe/README.md) where we provide details about inference, evaluation and downstream tasks.
+Perception Encoder (PE) is an extremely powerful and versatile family of vision encoders for both images and video: PE core can outperform SigLIP2 on Image CLIP and InternVideo2 on Video CLIP; PE lang can be used to outperform QwenVL2.5 and InternVL3 on vision language modeling; and PE spatial can outperform DINOv2 on dense prediction tasks.
+And all of this follows the same, easily scalable contrastive pretraining.

+See [`apps/pe/README.md`](apps/pe/README.md) for more information and how to get started using them!

 ---